 Applicants may draw on complementary funding from SSHRC research grants and/or other research funding agencies, but must make clear in their budget proposal that there is no duplication of financial support for the same budget expenses.
 While SSHRC funds may be used in this complementary way, these funds cannot be counted towards the 50 per cent requirement for matching funds.

 Most SSHRC funding is awarded through open competitions.
 Connection Grant proposals may involve any disciplines, thematic areas, approaches or subject areas eligible for SSHRC funding.
 Please see Subject Matter Eligibility for more information.

-Connection Grants applications may be submitted by institutions or individual applicants and teams.
+Applications may be submitted by institutions or individual applicants and teams.

 Institutional Connection Grants applications may be submitted by an institution to conduct an event or outreach activity, or series thereof, in order to attain strategic objectives relevant to the institution’s mission and mandate.
 Applications must be submitted by an eligible Canadian institution.
 The project director identified by the institution prepares the application on behalf of his/her institution (the applicant), and is responsible for the overall leadership of the project.
 Applicants / project directors on any project funded through a still-active SSHRC Connection Grant cannot be the project director for an institutional Connection Grant.

 Note: The term “institution” in this description refers to both postsecondary institutions and not-for-profit organizations.